andraugust/andraugust.github.io/stat_thermo.md

 $$

-Chemical potential has units of energy, it measures how willing a system is to gain or give up a particle.
+Chemical potential has units of energy, it measures how willing a system is to give or gain a particle.

 From these equations it's clear that in the context of thermodynamics $$S$$ is a more natural quantity to work with than $$\Omega$$, which isn't a surprise given that historically $$S$$ was defined thermodynamically and only later connected to $$\Omega$$, so it makes sense to define thermal quantities _together_ in terms of $$S$$.
 We can do this easily by taking the total derivative of $$S$$ and inserting the three partial derivatives above.
-Rearranging for $$U$$, the result is
+Rearranging for $$U$$ gives

 $$